Tag Archives: Axonics

 Moreover, Axonics therapy is not beneficial in urinary or bowel symptoms due to obstruction by prostate enlargement, cancer, and other causes of mechanical urinary obstruction.
 Additionally, it is not helpful in multiple sclerosis and diabetes mellitus.

 In summary, Axonics therapy is a safe treatment modality with only minor side effects that resolve with time.
-If you have any questions on Axonics therapy, please contact our medical concierge.
+If you have any questions on Axonics therapy, please contact our medical concierge to get treatment in Middle Tennessee.

 You can also take our Urinary Incontinence Stress Self-Assessment or Fecal Incontinence Self-Assessment.